stjude/CICERO/README.md

-### Cicero 0.1.7
+### CICERO 0.1.7

 CICERO (Clipped-reads Extended for RNA Optimization) is an assembly-based algorithm to detect diverse classes of driver gene fusions from RNA-seq.

-Invoke the Cicero wrapper as
+Invoke the CICERO wrapper as
 ```
 Cicero.sh [-n ncores] -b bamfile -g genome -r refdir [-j junctions]
 ```

-Where `ncores` is the number of cores to be run on (with [GNU parallel](https://www.gnu.org/software/parallel/), `bamfile` is the input bamfile, `genome` is GRCh37-lite, `refdir` is the reference file directory specific to Cicero, and `junctions` is the (optional) junctions file output from RNApeg.
+Where `ncores` is the number of cores to be run on (with [GNU parallel](https://www.gnu.org/software/parallel/), `bamfile` is the input bamfile, `genome` is GRCh37-lite, `refdir` is the reference file directory specific to CICERO, and `junctions` is the (optional) junctions file output from RNApeg.

 ### Dependencies